Hamza-ARROUBAT/Gaming-Charts/README.md

 ## dotenv

 Environment variables are always needed to make the code more maintainable and more secure, and are easy to set up with Dotenv which automatically loads environment variables from a .env file into the process.env object.

-#### ---> A last word : This project was really exiting to make, i just wanted to say a biiig Thank you 🤗 to Think-it and it's recruitment team.
-Your breakthrough recruitment process will surely make you one of the best companies ✨.